I2-Multimedia-Lab/i2-multimedia-lab.github.io/README.md

 Suppose we are going to adding a new postgraduate student named "Aris", whose year of attendence is 2023 and his research is about image recogonation.

 First, upload his photo to "photos/" folder, let the filename be "xx.png" (of course, "Aris.png" is more suggested).
+Notice: 'xx.png' is better not to be too large, otherwise it will load slowly. <100KB is recommended.

 Then, open up "contents/members.js", you will get a variable named *members*.
 Find the key of "Student":
 ```javascript